kenzonobre/Evolutionary-fish/README.md

   <img width = "500" src = "https://github.com/kenzonobre/Evolutionary-fish/blob/main/assets/separation.gif">
 </p>

-In this way, with the alignment, cohesion and separation rules, it is possible to simulate a similar behavior of schools of fish.
+In this way, it is possible to simulate a similar behavior of schools of fish using the alignment, cohesion and separation rules.

 <p align = "center">
   <img width = "500" src = "https://github.com/kenzonobre/Evolutionary-fish/blob/main/assets/boid.gif">